bitpressio/bitpressio.github.io/mastering-docker-php.md

                         <h3>Get a Free Book Sample</h3>
                         <div>
                             <p class="pad-b">
-                                <em>"Mastering Docker"</em> is still being finished up.
+                                <em>"Docker for PHP Developers"</em> is still being finished up.
 Enter your email address and I'll send you a book sample, insider information, and progress updates.
-I'll also <em style="background: #FFF9C4">let you know when it's ready so you can get a discount</em>!
+I'll also <em class="highlight">let you know when it's ready so you can get a discount</em>!
                             </p>
                         </div>
                     <div id="ck_error_msg" class="notification is-danger" style="display:none;">